xavierbarber/MIDS/README_proposal.md

 </p>

 <p style="text-align:justify">
-Currently, distinct forms to store images and medical information exist, but there is not a standard that indicates how this information should be organized and shared.
-CEIB’s idea is to use a simple organisation that any researcher can understand the distribution of data.
+Currently, distinct forms to store images and medical information exist, but there is not a standard that indicates how this information should be organized and shared. <a href="http://ceib.san.gva.es/ceib-cs">CEIB’s</a> idea is to use a simple organisation that any researcher can understand the distribution of data.
 </p>

 <p style="text-align:justify">
 The organisational structure is called MIDS (Medical Imaging Data Structure).
-MIDS is a new standard that contains every type of medical information and images in simple hierarchical folders.
+MIDS pretends to became a new standard that contains every type of medical information and images in simple hierarchical folders.
 It is born as an extension of the standard BIDS (Brain Imaging Data Structure).
 BIDS [<a href="https://docs.google.com/document/d/1e3AKhkXPFZhUcS5Vz-ohrJ02FMgWHLBgaS_LDb6CrwU/edit#bookmark=id.ocuq84dhvbj0">Gorgolewski et al.</a>] is a structure that collects medical brain images, but MIDS pretends to expand this further, and not confine it to brain images.
 The idea is to create the same structure with brain, spinal, torso, etc images , with Magnetic Resonance, Computed tomography, ecography, etc. This structure will follow the same process regardless of the type and shape of the image.
 </p>
 <a id='introduction'></a>